 Three way matching

-Three way matching is Accounts Payable departments best practice to validate an invoice.
+Three way matching (3-way matching) is Accounts Payable departments best practice to validate legitimate invoices.
 This process involves matching an invoice with the purchase order AND the receipt of goods.
-Teach more about three way matching here.
+Read more about three-way matching here.

 Streamline your accounts payable workflow